 Have a Similar OPC-UA-to-BACnet Project?

 Need to expose secure OPC UA data to a BACnet/IP BAS without reworking the upstream process controls?
-Chipkin can help with QuickServer configuration, namespace validation, and cross-network commissioning support.
+Chipkin can help with QuickServer configuration, namespace validation, and protocol conversion across separate Ethernet networks.
 Tell us about your project.